DivanDesign/EvolutionCMS.snippets.ddGetDocuments/README.md

 #### Core parameters

 * `fieldDelimiter`
-	* Desctription: The field delimiter to be used in order to distinct data base column names in those parameters which can contain SQL queries directly, e. g. `orderBy` and `filter`.
+	* Desctription: The field delimiter to be used in order to distinct data base column names in those parameters which can contain SQL queries directly, e. g. `providerParams->orderBy` and `filter`.
 	* Valid values: `string`
 	* Default value: ``'`'``